x10102/DisableWindowsExtensionWarning/README.md

 Then take ownership of `windows.storage.dll` and replace it with the patched file (You should probably be in safe mode or booted from an installer ISO).
 Make sure to change the owner back to `TrustedInstaller` and set the permissions exactly as they were originally after you're done.

 # Building from source
-Just clone the repository and run `cargo build`
+Just clone the repository and run `cargo build`.